Ami Sugita

 Ami Sugita (杉田 亜未, Sugita Ami) is a Japanese football player.
-She plays for Nojima Stella in Japans WE League.
-She played for Japan national team.
+She plays for Albirex Niigata in Japan's WE League.
+She played for Japan's national team.

 Club career

 Sugita was born in Zama on March 14, 1992.
 After graduating from Kibi International University, she joined Iga FC Kunoichi in 2014.

 National team career

 In May 2014, Sugita was picked in the Japan national team for 2014 Asian Cup.
 At this competition, on May 18, she debuted against Jordan.
 Japan won the championship.
 Until 2017, she had played 6 games and scored 2 goals for Japan.